 - as a first step, the link between the honours system and membership of the upper house and the system of topping up hereditary peers and bishops who leave the Lords, should be ended;

-- a freeze should be introduced on new appointments and measures adopted to require less active peers to retire with a view to reducing their number according to an agreed timetable from the present figure of around 800 to a target of 400;
+- measures should be adopted to require less active peers to retire with a view to reducing their number as quickly as possible, and according to an agreed timetable, from the present figure of around 800 to a target of 400;

-- after a transitional period, the upper chamber should be made up of people with experience and expertise in areas relevant to the chamber’s functions in the law-making process (including some appropriate current members) selected by an independent commission with a mandate to ensure that appointments reflect the gender, ethnic and other characteristics of the population at large;
+- after a transition period, voting membership of the upper chamber should be made up entirely of people with experience and expertise relevant to the chamber’s functions selected from those nominated by an independent commission with a clear mandate from Parliament to ensure that new appointments reflect the gender, ethnic, income, geography and other characteristics of the population at large, with women taking 50% of the seats;

-This system would produce an upper chamber which reflected the makeup of the electorate as a whole, was complementary to, and not in competition with, the Commons, and which could draw both on high levels of knowledge and expertise and the common sense and shared experience of life of the public at large.
+Those of the democracies which have second chambers offer a whole menagery of different ways of selecting their members, none of which are beyond criticism and each of which has its own particular drawbacks (see Dialogue July 2018).
+The Radical Party considers that the system outlined above would produce an upper chamber which reflected the makeup of the electorate as a whole, was complementary to, and not in competition with, the Commons, and which could draw both on high levels of knowledge and expertise and the common sense and shared experience of life of the public at large.
+As such it would, at the very least, avoid the serious problems raised by the proposal for an elected second house, be effective within the modest parameters of its legitimate role, and would be a great deal more acceptable in democratic terms than the present upper chamber.

 A healthy democracy demands not just a fair electoral system for Parliament, but genuine democratic engagement at all levels of society.
 The erosion of local democracy has been a key feature of the neo-conservative experiment promoted by Mrs Thatcher and Tony Blair and has gone hand in hand with a decline in participation in locally rooted organisations such as trade unions, consumer co-operatives, religious bodies and local political party branches.